Gaurav-vk011/soc-bruteforce-lab/README.md

 ---

-*This is a portfolio project created in a controlled lab environment for SOC Analyst L1 / Intern role preparation.*
+*This project demonstrates hands-on SOC detection and investigation skills using Splunk SIEM in a Kali Linux lab environment.*